-Over the past three years, American Cancer Society CHANGE Grants, have educated 72,000 women on the benefits and importance of breast cancer screening with more than 10,000 free or low-cost screenings performed.
+Over the past three years, American Cancer Society CHANGE Grants have educated 115,000 women on the benefits and importance of breast cancer screening with more than 38,000 free or low-cost screenings performed.
 This lifesaving work continues in 2014 and was expanded into all 32 NFL team markets reaching more of the women who need us most.
 Since the launch of the grant program in 2012, the number of recipients has consistently risen.

 2014 marked the launch of the first nationwide, breast cancer education, awareness and screening event – A Crucial Catch Day.
 Community health events held in NFL team markets across the country provide free, lifesaving breast cancer education and screenings.